averyhiebert/groundstation/readme.md

 # UVic Rocketry Ground Station Software (Proof-of-Concept)
-This software uses a software defined radio and the APRS network to track a rocket in flight and display its location and altitude in real time.
+This software uses a software defined radio and the APRS protocol to track a rocket in flight and display its location and altitude in real time.
 It was succesfully used to recover two rockets flown by the UVic Rocketry team at the Spaceport America Cup in 2017.
-That being said, this is only intended to be a proof-of-concept, preceding work on a more professionaly-designed finished program.
+That being said, this was only intended to be a proof-of-concept, and as a result the design is not ideal for maintainability and further modification.
+We have already begun applying the lessons we learned from this project towards what will hopefully be a more robust successor.

 This readme describes basic setup information.
 For a more in-depth description of the system, see the `documentation` directory.